 Eye makeup, such as mascara, eyeshadow, and eyeliner – or any other products that surround or come near the eye – should be avoided for around seven days.

 In the name of clarity, let’s state immediately: We are talking about alcohol here – not water or tea (both of which are encouraged, by the way).

 It’s no secret that alcohol and surgery aren’t generally a good mix.
 Yet, this is one of the most common questions we’re asked.
 That’s why we decided to create a comprehensive guide to alcohol and laser eye surgery.
 To briefly summarise, however, it is best to avoid it immediately beforehand and for 24 hours afterwards.
 Nonetheless, we recommend that you read the complete guide.

 The Laser Eye Surgery Recovery Timeline & Aftercare Guidance

-The first aftercare appointment is the day after the surgery, then at 3-4 weeks, 3 months, and 1 year, or as often as is required for each individual.
-During the appointments, your optometrist will take you the through tests to check your vision and ask you questions about how your recovery is going.
+Your first aftercare appointment will be the day after surgery.
+This will typically be followed by another appointment at 3-4 weeks, 3 months, and one year, though it will vary between individuals.
+During these appointments, your optometrist will guide you through tests to check your vision and answer any questions you have regarding your recovery.

 The full Laser Eye Surgery recovery process typically lasts about three to six months.
-But don’t be disheartened: this is only the time it takes until your eyes and vision reach 100 percent and for the dry eye symptoms to resolve.
+But don’t be disheartened: this is only the time it takes until your eyes and vision reach 100% of their potential and for the dry eye symptoms to resolve.
 In just the first few days following treatment, your vision will improve to near-optimal levels.